Robin Meyers: Theology and Church Reform

 Meyers at Mayflower Congregational UCC in September 2015.

 In his writing and preaching Meyers emphasizes the humanness of Jesus and the literary (rather than literal) nature of the Hebrew Scriptures and the New Testament, stating that: "I seek to build, not a collection of 'believers', but a beloved community devoted to embodying peace and justice".
 Meyers contends that Christianity "was once, and must be again, about following Jesus, not about worshiping Christ".

-He calls on modern Christianity to return to the core beliefs and practices of the early Church before the Roman Emperor Constantine the Great converted to Christianity; by focusing on orthopraxy (faithful practice) rather than orthodoxy (right belief).
+He calls on modern Christianity to return to the core beliefs and practices of the early Church before the Roman Emperor Constantine the Great converted to Christianity; by focusing on orthopraxy (faithful practice) and social justice rather than orthodoxy (right belief).
 Meyers describes his approach to Christianity as "non-literal, non-dogmatic, and profoundly subversive".
 His goal to empower Christians to live subversively according to a different way of being has been compared to that of the Old Testament scholar Walter Brueggemann and endorsed by South African Archbishop Emeritus Desmond Tutu.
 In 2012, Meyers told the Decatur Herald & Review:

 What I try to say is that we should be subversive for the cause of love of God and neighbor, which is the essence of the gospel.
 Saying 'subversive' sounds like a dirty word, like something sneaky or illegal, but I'm talking about being counter-cultural, of changing the things that we value.
 It's about uniting yourself with your neighbor to do work for the common good.